USU-Mars-Rover-Project/2021-Sandcrawler-Mimic-Arm/README.md

 Robotic Arm
 -----------
 The robotic arm receives PWM signals to determine the target position.
+This code uses the arduino's PWM pins to send these signals.

+RoboticArm

+This class handles the pin settings for the robotic arm.
+It also contains the Servo objects, which handle sending the PWM signals.